A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: FMB methodology

-In Step 4, we compute the bootstrap statistic $S^{\ast}$, where the kernel $k$ creates a block of estimating functions evaluated at $\hat\theta$.
-The block of $\psi_t$ induced by the kernel is similar to a moving-average, as we emphasize in the name of our resampling scheme.
+Second, Step 3 (Line 12) computes the bootstrap statistic $S^{\ast},$ where the kernel $k$ creates a block of moment indicators evaluated at $\hat\beta$.
+The block of $g_t$ induced by the kernel is similar to a moving-average, as we emphasize in the name of our resampling scheme.
+The Moving Block Bootstrap (henceforth MBB) is the state-of-the-art higher-order correct alternative to FMB (\cite{gotze_second-order_1996}, \cite{lahiri_edgeworth_1996}).
+For MBB, the blocks are defined at the level of the observations, whereas in our case the convolution is applied to the moment indicators.